With train, coach and ferry services, there are many ways you can reach Pembrokeshire via public transport and leave your car at home.

 Getting around Pembrokeshire using public transport

-Pembrokeshire has a variety of bus services, which operate six days a week.
+Pembrokeshire has a variety of bus services, which usually operate six days a week.

 You can also get to the coast and into the more popular countryside areas by bus, but please note that some rural locations have less frequent services.